kssgarcia/Blog/kssgarciablog/content/posts/BESO.en.md

 # Results

-As can be seen in _figure 2_ the results of the exercise proposed at the beginning of the post are presented, for graph _2.a_ it is evident that the method converge to an optimal structure.
-In this BESO program the dependency of the mesh and the checkerboard pattern problems are concider under the filter scheme _2.d_.
+As can be seen in _figure 2_ the results of the exercise proposed at the beginning of the post are presented, in the graph _2.a_ it is evident that the method converges to an optimal structure.
+In this BESO program, the dependency of the mesh and the checkerboard pattern problems are considered under the filter scheme _2.d_.

 ![Scenario 1: Across columns](/BESO.png)
 |:--:|